What’s Open on Christmas Day in Philly?

 10 Avenue of the Arts

 Few places are as beautifully decorated as the Ritz-Carlton during Christmas.
-Enjoy the beautiful decor as you dine on a delicious all-day buffet featuring traditional holiday flavors and new favorites. $95 per adult; $45 for kids 12 and under; kids 3 and under eat free.
+Enjoy the beautiful decor as you dine on a delicious all-day buffet featuring a carving station, cold seafood display, salads, soup station and more. $95 per adult; $45 for kids 12 and under; kids 3 and under eat free.